 The reason K-1 visa holders receive conditional green cards is that USCIS wants a second opportunity to assess the validity of the person’s marriage.
 If, for example, the conditional green card holder divorced their U.S. citizen spouse immediately after receiving their conditional green card, USCIS may determine that the marriage was fraudulent, and the conditional green card holder would lose their status.

 Our attorney at Harrison Law Office, P.C. is here to help clients not only obtain a K-1 visa but also adjust their status, prove the validity of their marriage to USCIS, and successfully remove the conditions from their permanent residence.
 Attorney Harrison can help you gather evidence and make all the right decisions from beginning to end.

 Do you need assistance with your K-1 visa process?
 Our San Francisco fiancé(e) visa lawyer is here to help.
-Call (415) 212-6817 or reach out to us online to schedule your free consultation today.
+Call (415) 212-6817 or reach out to us online to schedule your consultation today.